pietermiske/RT-Survival-Guides/README.md

 The following guides are currently in the pipeline: setup C2 infrastructure; external reconnaissance & OSINT gathering; more advanced payload development for EDR bypassing; and how to setup and conduct a phishing campaign.

 ## Credit & References:
-The guides in this repo are based on my own notes that find their origin in multiple publicly available resources.
-Therefore, all the credits go to the great people in the infosec community that shared their findings, tools and tips with the public.
+The guides in this repo are the product of my own notes that find their origin in multiple publicly and sometimes paid (e.g. CRTO, OSEP) resources.
+Therefore, all the credits go to the great people behind these courses, blog posts and tools.
 This repository is meanly a tribute to their work.
-In the guides, references are made to the repo's and sometimes blogs were you can find these tools and techniques.
+In the guides, references are made to the repo's and sometimes blog posts were you can find the discribed tools and techniques.